Wildcat banking: Late period

 The 1850s saw a new wave of free banking laws and outbreaks of wildcat banking in Tennessee, Indiana, Wisconsin and the Nebraska Territory.
 The laws of Indiana and Wisconsin allowed bankers to start business with minimal capital and accepted discounted state bonds at their face value as a security deposit.
 A "banker" might even pay for the discounted bonds with the same notes that they backed, draw the interest on the bonds, and circulate the surplus notes as he chose.
 Nebraska declared bank issues a crime in its first legislative session of 1855, but the following year it granted several banking charters, including that of the Bank of Florence.
 The third year, a new criminal code omitted the banking provision, allowing banks to organize under general business law.
 The Panic of 1857 wiped out all of the territory's banks, and only one paid all of its notes.

 In 1863 the federal government passed a National Bank Act that created a national currency based on federal debt.
 This was not another centralized system.
 Local private banks issued the new currency, but under uniform rules that prevented confusion about the value of each bank's notes.
 A heavy tax on the former state bank notes removed them from circulation, bringing the wildcat phenomenon to an end.

 In popular culture

-In the Swedish movie The New Land (1972), the character Robert is paid in wildcat notes, which is later discovered by his brother Karl Oskar.
+Mark Twain references unreliable wildcat money in chapter 8 of his 1894 novel Pudd'nhead Wilson.
+In Vilhelm Moberg's 1956/1961 novel The Settlers and in its 1972 film version The New Land, the character Robert is tricked to exchange silver and gold coins that he has earned in the California gold rush for worthless wildcat notes.